-Values Strategic Pillars Long-term Goals > We celebrate human diversity Unleashing the power of and disability pride. disability movements in the Global South Stronger disability We value the participation, movements engage access, and inclusion of all in systems Driving change and persons with disabilities to change, solutions through peer Vision: promote human rights. and collective learning Disability rights > We embrace learning for everyone, from success and failure Opening spaces to as a powerful means of everywhere advocate for disability transformation. leading and inclusion and participation contributing to > We bring an intersectional solving global crises, feminist approach to Strengthening DRF for our work. sustainable and valuescentric growth We base our relationships on collaboration, solidarity, enabled by interdependence, more and better OUR VOICE, joy, and funding of OUR RIGHTS, accountability. their work.
-OUR FUTURE.
+Values Strategic Pillars Long-term Goals We celebrate human diversity and disability pride. > We value the participation, access, and inclusion of all persons with disabilities to promote human rights. > We embrace learning Unleashing the power of disability movements in the Global South Driving change and solutions through peer and collective learning 1 Stronger disability movements engage in systems change, Vision: Disability right s from success and failure as a powerful means of transformation. > We bring an intersectional feminist approach to our work.
+Opening spaces to advocate for disability inclusion and participation Strengthening DRF for sustainable and values- 2 leading and contributing to solving global crises, We base our relationships on collaboration, solidarity, interdependence, joy, and accountability. centric growth S enabled by more and better funding of their work.